popcor255/katacoda-tekton/getting-started-tekton-pipelines/step4.md

       emptyDir: {}
 ```

+Once you saved this file you can apply it to the Kubernetes Cluster:
+`kubectl apply -f build-and-push-docker-image-from-git-task-run.yaml`{{execute}}

 Before you can create your `TaskRun`, you must create a `secret` to push your image
 to your desired image registry.